Oneday2010/milestone-project3_koreanfood/README.md

 8) [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - The project uses Jinja for templating with Flask in the HTML code.
 I used Jinja to simplify my HTML code, avoid repetition, and allow simpler linking of the back-end to the front-end.

 9) PyMongo - The project uses PyMongo as the Python API for MongoDB.
 This API enables linking the data from the back-end database to the front-end app.

+10) [cloudinary](https://cloudinary.com/) - used to upload media files and get the URL address.
+This URL address used to upload image on mongoDB/ app food image.

 ### Version control